Kyphosis

 Diagnosing Kyphosis

-- Standing X-rays – Usually the gold standard in diagnosing kyphosis; elderly patients can be X-rayed laying on their backs
+- Standing X-rays – Usually the gold standard in diagnosing kyphosis; elderly patients can be X-rayed lying on their backs

 - MRI – Looks for compression of the nerves that could affect motor function